 Click and collect—also known as buy online, pick-up in store (BOPIS or BOPUS)—is a hybrid ecommerce service that enables shoppers to buy items online and pick them up in person.
 The service makes the post-purchase experience more convenient by merging online and offline channels into one seamless service.

 With click and collect’s hybrid shopping experience, shoppers can avoid shipping costs and delivery issues, get their orders on their own time, and see products in person before finalizing their purchase.
 In-store pickup benefits last-minute shoppers and those who want the instant gratification of an in-store experience with the freedom of online shopping.

 Click and collect doesn’t just benefit the shopper.
-With the average abandoned cart rate at nearly 70 percent, merchants can use BOPIS/BOPUS to lower purchasing friction and drive sales.
+With the average abandoned cart rate at nearly 70 percent, merchants can adopt BOPIS to lower purchasing friction and drive sales.
 In-store pickup also provides opportunities for sellers to improve the user experience with things like upselling, product recommendations, payment flexibility, and transparent customer service.
 At a time when sellers are looking for ways to adapt to evolving shoppers needs and remain relevant, click and collect enables merchants to deliver value and convenience.

 How Brands Can Execute Click and Collect

 While BOPIS/BOPUS offers many potential rewards, sellers have to manage a few moving parts to create a strong purchasing experience.
 The major challenge is in how to profitably accommodate a click and collect model while maintaining customer satisfaction—both online and offline.
 Here are ways your business can successfully offer click and collect: